tom-smith-okta/okta-api-center/gateways/swag/readme.md

 * End-user authentication (OIDC)
 * JWT validation (API Access Management / OAuth as a Service)

 This guide will describe the API Access Management integration in detail, where authentication is happening outside of the Software AG workflow.
-Software AG will be evaluating an access token (jwt) minted by Okta, to see whether the access token is valid and has the appropriate scope(s) for the requested endpoint.
+Software AG will be evaluating an access token (jwt) minted by Okta, to see whether the access token is valid before granting access to the requested endpoint.

+>*Note*: it is important that the API itself also check the validity of the access token when it is passed on from Software AG.
+The API must inspect the access token for scopes (if applicable), and also at minimum check the values in the `exp` and `aud` fields.

 ## What You'll Build